Rai Vloet

-Rai Vloet (born 8 May 1995) is a Dutch professional footballer who plays as an attacking midfielder for Russian club Ural Yekaterinburg.
+Rai Vloet (born 8 May 1995) is a Dutch professional footballer who plays as an attacking midfielder.

 Club career

 Vloet was born in Schijndel.
 He made his professional debut as Jong PSV player in the second division on 20 September 2013 against FC Den Bosch coming on as a substitute in the 74th minute.

 On 20 September 2016, while on loan at FC Eindhoven, Rai Vloet scored a goal in the 87th minute against FC Den Bosch, coached by his father Wiljan Vloet, to win 3–2 in the 2016–17 KNVB Cup.
 For the 2017–18 season he joined NAC Breda.

 On 15 August 2018, after signing to Swiss club Chiasso, Vloet was bought by Italian side Frosinone.
 In January 2019, he left Frosinone by mutual consent.

 On 4 February 2019, Vloet was signed by Belgian side Sint-Truiden as a free agent.

 On 13 July 2019, he joined Eerste Divisie club Excelsior on a one-year contract with an option for another year.

 On 22 June 2020, he joined Eredivisie club Heracles Almelo.

 On 25 March 2022, FC Astana announced the signing of Vloet.
 On 6 September 2022, Astana announced that Vloet had moved to Ural Yekaterinburg after they had exercised a release clause in Vloet contract.

+Vloet's contract with Ural was terminated by mutual consent in June 2024, following the club's relegation from the Russian Premier League.

 Personal life

 Vloet was one of two men arrested on 14 November 2021 after the car in which both men were travelling was involved in a fatal collision with another vehicle on the A4 motorway near Hoofddorp that resulted in the death of a four-year-old boy.
 In January 2022, Vloet's club Heracles Almelo suspended him with immediate effect after being confronted with the police report by newspaper De Telegraaf.
 According to the police report, Vloet and the other man had stated that they did not drive the car.
-A breath test showed that Vloet had twice the permitted blood alcohol level and the on-board computer of Vloet's car showed that the driving speed was 203 kilometers per hour while the Netherlands has a speed limit of 130 km/h.
+A breath test showed that Vloet had twice the permitted blood alcohol level and the on-board computer of Vloet's car showed that the driving speed was 193 kilometers per hour while the Netherlands has a speed limit of 130 km/h.

+In March 2023, the Public Ministry demanded a prison sentence of three years and six months and a four-year driving ban for Vloet for causing the fatal accident.
+On 3 April 2023, he was sentenced to two years and six months in prison and received a four-year driving ban.
+The sentence was reduced as the court considered the impact of the intense media attention on Vloet's professional career and the remorse he showed during the trial.
+On 9 September 2024, Vloet withdrew his appeal, and the Public Ministry followed suit, partly out of consideration for the victims' families, thereby upholding the sentence.